 Ms. Henry retired on September 1, 2022.
 For her retirement, Ms. Henry received our standard benefits for retirement-eligible employees under our compensation plans.
 Because Ms. Henry's departure was a retirement, she did not receive benefits under our Severance Pay Plan.
 Ms. Henry received a prorated payout for 2022 under our annual cash incentive program which is shown in the Summary Compensation Table above.
-Because Ms. Henry is over age 55, under the terms of the Equity Plans, her unvested stock options vested on the date of her departure and will be exercisable until the earlier of five years or the remaining term of the options, and her unvested performance-based restricted share units will be payable in full based on attainment of the performance goal at the end of the restricted period.
-The value of the unvested stock options and performance-based restricted share units was \$8,262,357 at the time of Ms. Henry's retirement (assuming that all performance-based restricted share units vest at the target level).
+Because Ms. Henry is over age 55, under the terms of the Equity Plans, her unvested stock options vested on the date of her departure and will be exercisable until the earlier of five years or the remaining term of the options, and her unvested performance-based restricted share units will be payable in full based on attainment of the performance-based restricted period.
+The value of the unvested stock options and performance-based restricted share units vest at the target level).
 Ms. Henry did not receive any additional retirement benefits or other benefits upon her retirement.